Moose Mountain Log Homes Inc.

 Conservation can largely be summed up as the “R” factor and how well sealed your log home is.

 a) In all forms of construction insulation slows the flow of heat out or coming into the building depending on the season.
-Insulation and vapor barrier are critical in a log home but unlike regular conventionally built homes there is an additional major factor that will significantly affect your heating and cooling bills that is unique to massive log, log homes.
+Insulation and various forms of vapor barrier are critical in a log home but unlike regular conventionally built homes there is an additional major factor that will significantly affect your heating and cooling bills that is unique to massive log, log homes.
 Insulation is important in many areas of the home.
 Obviously the roof, walls, plus windows and doors are key areas.
 Other areas, often over-looked are under the basement floor and the inside and outside of the basement walls.
 Here the steady conduction of heat out of the house is only a benefit in the hot summer time.
 That conduction of heat is never ending, as the mass of the earth will continuously absorb any difference of temperature from your home that is higher (or lower) than that of the earth temperature touching your foundation.
 In your windows the airspace between the panes is insulation.
 In colder climates consider using triple pane windows with a titanium or the low “E” film on the glass and argon gas in-between the glazing.
 My suggestion is definitely use the extra benefit of a titanium or low “E” and argon on all windows facing from East onward to North and continuing further around to the Northwest sides of your home (in the northern hemisphere).
 I would like to expand on this further in the design section.
 Logs can be a good insulator alone but only if there is enough log to generate a high enough “R” value.
 While there are many numbers floating around about the “R” value of wood, a realistic number for most softwoods is around R 1.5 per inch of wood, the denser the wood such as Fir and hardwoods the lower the "R" value and the softer and lighter the wood the higher the "R" value such as Balsa and Cedar.

 Energy storage can be very valuable in housing.
 Energy (temperature) storage of any significance in conventional homes is normally limited to basement concrete slab floors, the foundation and possibly a masonry fireplace.
 Consider the stone wall style of architecture in climates that are hot during the day and cooler during the night as a basis for discussion about thermal mass.
 The thick rock walls do not have a great insulation value but they excel in mass.
 Climates where major temperature fluctuations occur, indoor temperatures can easily be moderated or entirely balanced by energy storage in a mass.
 Thick rock based walls (and fireplaces) can store large amounts of temperature, radiating back any difference to the indoor and outdoor temperatures surrounding those walls.
 In effect these walls almost act like a massive flywheel or battery trying to maintain the midpoint between the temperature fluctuations.
 Logs with enough mass will have a significant effect in trying to maintain that midpoint temperature.
 By volume wood does not have the same mass as many rock based construction materials, but mass is mass and given enough mass, logs would store similar amounts of energy.
 The greater the fluctuation in a shorter time frame such as daytime to nighttime the greater the benefit mass alone has in trying to maintain a midpoint temperature.
 Consider that when you combine the insulation value of wood with a good mass value found in larger logs, you have a factor not found in most other construction materials.
 Because the mass and insulation are combined in logs, the temperature is stored and radiated back over more beneficial periods of time than with rock.
 In the larger log, log walls this can add days of heat storage benefit offsetting a down turn in outdoor temperature.
 In fact, if you have a sufficiently insulated large enough mass also known as a heat sink, you could actually store enough excess summer heat to entirely heat your home in the winter.
 Where does mass alone have a diminishing value?
 In climates that have longer term consistent (colder or hotter) temperatures.
 In such climates the insulation factor tilts the scale on importance to more favor insulation.
 How can we maintain the midpoint of storage for temperature closer to a comfortable room temperature?
 There are a couple of ways that apply to log homes, the first is to have insulation between the outside temperature and the mass.
 As we know, logs do that naturally since wood is an insulator and a mass at the same time.
 The second applies to all forms of mass in colder climates and that is to store solar gain in the exterior of the walls.
 Daytime solar energy hitting log walls is stored in those walls helping to raise the wall temperature and offset some of the nighttime loss.